 #4 Naomi Simson

 Businessperson, blogger, and entrepreneur, Naomi Simson, explains to us what being the owner of RedBalloon means to her.
-It’s not just a consumer brand, but a way of support thousands of small businesses.
+It’s not just a consumer brand, but a way of supporting thousands of small businesses.
 But what makes her tick?
 It’s knowing that she’s having a positive impact on people who hear her speak, who’ve read her book or seen her on TV.
 “It’s the most rewarding thing for me,” Naomi says.

 Watch the interview and read Naomi’s story here.